emmyclau/CarND-MPC-Project/README.md

 ## Describes the MPC model in detail

-1. The MPC model uses the current state of the vehicle and the path trajectory to predict the future of the vehicle by finding the optimal controller and minimizing the error.
+1. The MPC model uses the current state of the vehicle [x, y, psi, v] and the path trajectory to predict the future of the vehicle by finding the optimal controller (actuators) [a, delta] to minimize the error.
 2. The error we want to minimize is described in the cost function which includes:
  * Cross-track-error between the predicted location and the path trajectory
  * Orientation error